 Councillor Brad Nieman further inquired about the waste disposal plan for the proposed facility.

-Liquid waste would be properly filtered and solid could be turned into manure and because there are no chemicals used with the animals, all the bones etc can be used Stronach countered.
+Liquid waste would be properly filtered and solid could be turned into manure.
+Because there are no chemicals used with the animals, all the bones etc. can be used, Stronach countered.